-If you are new to selling on Amazon, then no doubt you are scratching your head about Amazon UPC Codes, FNKSU Codes, ASINS, and all those other weird sounding acronyms floating around!
+If you are new to selling on Amazon, then you might be confused about when to use the different Amazon UPC Codes, FNKSU Codes, ASINS, EANs, and GTINS.

-Firstly let’s be clear about all the different type of codes you will have to deal with.
+First, let’s be clear about the different types of barcodes you will have to deal with.

 A GTIN is the ‘Global Trade Item Number’ and is also referred to as a ‘Barcode’.
 It is the umbrella term for UPCs and EANs and is usually a numerical code between 12 and 14 digits.
 Each unique product should have its own unique GTIN.